Loans

 Pawn Shop Loans

-Pawn Shop loans are loans that require collateral in the form of a valuable item you own.
-Pawnshop loans are usually available for up to 60% of the item’s value and have a loan term of about 30 days.
-Borrowers can make weekly installment payments or repay the loan in a lump sum at the end of the time.
+A pawn shop loan requires collateral in the form of a valuable item you own.
+Pawn shop loans are usually available for up to 60% of the item’s value and have a loan term of about 30 days.
+Borrowers can make weekly installment payments or repay the loan in a lump sum on the due date.

-Pawnshop loans are as expensive as many other short-term loans, carrying a monthly interest rate of about 25%, or the average APR on a credit card.
-And of course, if the borrower defaults on the loan, the pawnbroker will keep the item and sell it in their pawnshop.
+Pawnshop loans are as expensive as many other short-term loans since they typically carry a monthly interest rate of about 25%, or the average APR on a credit card.
+And, of course, if the borrower defaults on the loan, the pawnbroker will keep the item and sell it in their pawnshop.
 However, if you need cash as soon as possible, there aren’t many options faster than a pawnshop loan.

 Title Loans

 If you own a car, then you can use the title to get a direct deposit loan in minutes.
-But just like with pawnshop loans, failure to repay the loan will result in losing your vehicle.
+But just like with pawn shop loans, failure to repay title loans will result in losing your vehicle.

 A title loan is a secured loan that uses your car as collateral—more specifically, the car’s title, which identifies the vehicle’s legal owner.
 Title loans can also be for motorcycles, RVs, and trucks.
 The lender then puts a lien on the title, which essentially suspends the borrower’s ownership of the vehicle.